 Fresh coriander (cilantro) – is used to add a hint of freshness to the filling as well as a garnish.
 If you can’t get fresh coriander, I think a little coriander paste added to the filling will work and use chopped fresh parsley for a garnish.

 Step 1 – Start by making the dough.
-It can be kneaded by hand, in the stand mixer or bread machine – I have included the instructions for all these methods on the printable recipe.
+It can be kneaded by hand, in the stand mixer or bread machine – I have included the instructions for these on the printable recipe.

 Place the dough in large bowl, cover with a clean cloth or plastic, place in in a warm area and allow to double in size.